Looking for creative drama lesson plans? Here are nine reasons to teach radio theater.

 Anyway, back to the reasons I’m blogging about this topic.

-I have taught radio theatre for over twenty years and I’m amazed by how many people still don’t know much about the media.
+I have taught radio theater for over twenty years and I’m amazed by how many people in this day and age still don’t know much about the media.

-I’m going out on a limb here, but really friends, you need to teach your students about radio theatre.
+I’m going out on a limb here, but really friends, if you need an unusual creative dramatics lesson plan try radio theater, because–

 - It’s creative

 - It’s a perfect example of differentiated instruction.